 Generally speaking, recruitment has a muddy reputation – but perception and reality are two very different things.
 Amanda McCulloch, the managing director of Thorpe Molloy Recruitment, believes that misconceptions about the work recruiters do perpetuates a stereotype that the job is cut-throat and massively demanding.

 While that can be the case, McCulloch suggests that you create a supportive, inclusive culture by “setting the standard, improving each day and having some fun.”
-Ultimately, you want to create a workplace environment that is built on trust, leadership, first class training and talented people.
+Ultimately, you want to create a workplace environment that is built on trust, leadership, first-class training and talented people.
 It’s all about “a shared commitment to constantly strive to be the best you can be.”

 2. Incentivise your growth

 One of the main reasons people are attracted to recruitment is the salary.
-As a start-up it might seem difficult to compete with the big boys, but many companies offer a basic wage with the potential for unlimited commission tied to sales.
+As a start-up, it might seem difficult to compete with the big boys, but many companies offer a basic wage with the potential for unlimited commission tied to sales.
 You could couple this with incentives based on business growth and personal performance, encouraging your employees to help grow the company while building the rewarding, positive culture we talked about above.

 3. Become a specialist

 Here’s something you might not know.
 The fastest growing staffing agency in the world isn’t Hays or Reed.
 It’s Frank Recruitment Group, a niche recruitment firm whose head office is in Newcastle, England.
-The company focuses on super niche sectors in the IT industry.
+The company focuses on super-niche sectors in the IT industry.

 Each of the company’s six brands recruits for a high-growth product – whether that’s Microsoft Dynamics, Salesforce, or the agency’s latest niche, NetSuite jobs.
 There’s a simple lesson to be learned here; be a specialist, not a generalist.
 If you’re looking ways to transform your recruitment startup, take a look at some examples, for example, Athona, who specializes in education recruitment and medical recruitment.

 4. Understand your market